dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 <byte>
 ^^^^^^

-Type

-Summary

-A type representing limited integers in the range 0 to 255 inclusive.
+   :type:    A type representing limited integers in the range 0 to 255 inclusive.

 Supertypes